rabbitmq/rabbitmq-website/site/upgrade.md

     before the upgrade.
 Default memory watermark is 0.4 so it should be ok, but you should still double-check.
 Starting with RabbitMQ `3.6.11` the way nodes [calculate their total RAM consumption](/memory-use.html) has changed.

-    When upgrading from an earlier version.
+    When upgrading from an earlier version,

-    It is required that the node has enough free disk space to fit at least a full copy of the node data directory.
+    it is required that the node has enough free disk space to fit at least a full copy of the node data directory.
 Nodes create backups before proceeding to upgrade their database.
 If disk space is depleted, the node will abort upgrading and may fail to start